 Assessment Expertise: We developed the cognitive assessment tool, SAGE, used nationwide to detect the early signs of cognitive disorders.

 Cognitive Specialists: Ohio State has the most fellowship-trained cognitive specialists in Ohio.
-Our four physicians and nurse practitioner bring a high level of skill to diagnosing and treating Alzheimer’s disease and addressing the disease’s effects on patients and families.
+Our three physicians and two nurse practitioners bring a high level of skill to diagnosing and treating Alzheimer’s disease and addressing the disease’s effects on patients and families.
 We are experts in behavioral neurology and neuropsychiatry, as well.

 Research: Ohio State conducts more Alzheimer’s clinical research and clinical trials than any other medical center in Ohio.
 Our patients have more immediate access to the most promising treatments and diagnostic techniques, often long before they are available to the public.

-Additionally, we have high-powered magnetic resonance imaging (MRI) machines that provide highly defined images for research: the 3 Tesla MRI and 7 Tesla MRI.
+Additionally, we have high-powered magnetic resonance imaging (MRI) and state-of-the-art positron emission tomography (PET) machines that provide highly defined images for research: the 3 Tesla MRI, 7 Tesla MRI, and amyloid and tau PET imaging.
 This equipment produces crisp, high-resolution images at a remarkable level of accuracy.